Galaxy Note Guides (AllAboutGalaxyNote.com) is a resource centre for all Samsung Galaxy Note users.

 - When the phone is off, you can hold Side key and volume

 Read the full post

-With some new features of Galaxy Note 10 and Galaxy Note 10+, like zoom-in microphone, in-display fingerprint reader, the new Side key (power button), even a seasoned Galaxy Note owner may get a bit confused on some parts of the Galaxy Note 10.
+With some new features of Galaxy Note 10 and Galaxy Note 10+, like a zoom-in microphone, in-display fingerprint reader, and the new Side key (power button), even a seasoned Galaxy Note owner may get a bit confused on some parts of the Galaxy Note 10.

 This Galaxy Note 10 guide details the layout of both Galaxy Note 10 and Galaxy Note 10+.
 All parts, ports, and buttons (keys) and their usage are explained as well.

 Although the size of Galaxy Note 10 and Galaxy Note 10+ are substantially different, the layout of the two phones is almost identical except one missing rear camera on Galaxy Note 10.
-So, in this post, after highlighting this difference, we will not differ Galaxy Note 10 and Galaxy Note 10+.
+So, in this post, after highlighting this difference, we will not differentiate between Galaxy Note 10 and Galaxy Note 10+.

 What are the differences between the layout of Galaxy Note 10 and the layout of Galaxy Note 10+

 As explained in this guide, there are some differences between Galaxy Note 10 and Galaxy Note 10+.
-For example, Galaxy Note 10 is smaller.
+For example, the Galaxy Note 10 is smaller.
 There is no micro SD card support on Galaxy Note 10.
 The screen resolution of Galaxy Note 10 is only up to 1080p.

 Galaxy Note 10 layout explained

 As shown in the illustration below, from the front view of Galaxy Note 10, you can find: